victoria-maple/resources/rules.md

    [SE](https://maplelegends.com/lib/skill?id=3121002) mules,
    [HB](https://maplelegends.com/lib/skill?id=1301007) mules, etc.).
-    - **Clarification:** Public buffs (GM buffs, [Echo of Hero](https://maplelegends.com/lib/skill?id=0001005)) are not considered to be “muling” for the purpose of this rule.
+    - **Clarification:** Public buffs (GM buffs, [Echo of Hero](https://maplelegends.com/lib/skill?id=1005)) are not considered to be “muling” for the purpose of this rule.
+These buffs are cast by PCs without the use of (an) item(s), but do not require you to be in the same party as the caster to benefit from them.
 9. You may not possess equipment items that exclusively originate from event (e\.g. anniversary event, summer event, Christmas event, etc.) sources.
    Vicloc PCs who are in possession of such items may either give them away to